zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

     ApiVersion="api-version-you-want-to-use" />
 ```

-As an example, for Resource Groups, currently, the resource type tag is similar to below.
+As an example, the resource type tag for resource groups is in the following code.

 ```xml
 <ResourceType